Skip to main content

 SYMPTOMS

-• Ion gauge "Off After Low Emission" error message appears in Tune Status and Vacuum Control page
+• Ion gauge "Off After Low Emission" error message appears in Tune Status and the Vacuum Control page

 • Cannot switch on the ion gauge; no vacuum reading is possible